GiggleSquid/thatferretblog/content/posts/Our-Personal-Experience-Rescuing-Ferrets.md

 Where will our rescue journey lead next?
 Who knows?
 Maybe B&T will soon have more ferrety friends.

-If you'd like more information on CFWRS then the website is in my Linktree *LINK HERE* We hold such high praise and highly recommend them.
+If you'd like more information on CFWRS then the website is in my [Linktree](https://linktr.ee/thatbunny).
+We hold such high praise and highly recommend them.

-Boots & Toots also have a Ferret Instagram which can be found in my Linktree.
+Boots & Toots also have a Ferret Instagram which can be found in my [Linktree](https://linktr.ee/thatbunny).
 To follow their ferrety journey.